Count Alexander of Montenegro: In popular culture

 In the TV series "Muhteşem Yüzyıl: Kösem" the count Alexander was played by Berk Cankat.
-In the series he calls Iskender or Alex (presubably diminutive of Alexander).
+In the series he calls Iskender or Alex (presumably diminutive of Alexander).
 In the series he is not a European count, but a janissary, then an agha.
 He fell in love with Kösem Sultan, Haseki and legal wife of Ahmed I, but she does not reciprocate his feelings and finally has him killed when he tries to usurp the throne from her sons.